-Remuneration Simple Reflect role complexity Specific and differentiated Principles Balance short and long-term needs Reflect our values and behaviours performance outcomes Securityholder alignment Remuneration Fixed Remuneration Short Term Incentive Long Term Incentive elements Salary and superannuation Annual incentive delivered Annual award of performance rights Reviewed annually against comparator benchmarks 50% in cash and 50% in restricted securities with a 3 year performance period Purpose Executive remuneration levels should be competitive with companies of similar size and complexity To align the interests of securityholders, executives and other participants as determined by the Boards Rewards long-term value creation for securityholders How aligned to performance Recognises the market value of an individual's skills, experience, accountability and their contribution in delivering the requirements of their roles A combination of financial measures and non-financial measures relating to specific business outcomes and taking account of behaviours and conduct Vesting based on achieving challenging performance targets Performance measures An individual's skills, experience, accountability and contribution in delivering the requirements of their roles Assessment of performance against a balanced scorecard of financial measures (weighted 70%) and non-financial measures (weighted 30%) linked to key Relative Total Securityholder Return compared to a comparator group of local and international infrastructure companies financial and business objectives A positive TSR gateway applies for 202 Performance targets Measures are set to reward delivery of returns and value creation for securityholders Measures are set to reward delivery of returns and value creation for securityholders Measures performance against local and international infrastructure companies Alignment to securityholders Minimum security holding requirements to be accumulated within five years STI deferral to restricted securities Measures aligned to creation of value for securityholders Governance Ability to exercise discretion as required over remuneration decisions to ensure that: Remuneration outcomes reflect the performance of the Groups and the individual executives; and Are consistent with securityholder expectations.
-All variable remuneration is subject to malus adjustment.
-All variable remuneration is subject to matus adjustment.
+Remuneration Simple Reflect role complexity Specific and differentiated Principles Balance short and long-term needs Reflect our values and behaviours performance outcomes Securityholder alignment Remuneration Fixed Remuneration Short Term Incentive Long Term Incentive elements Salary and superannuation Annual incentive delivered Annual award of performance rights Reviewed annually against comparator benchmarks 50% in cash and 50% in restricted securities with a 3 year performance period Purpose Executive remuneration levels should be competitive with companies of similar size and complexity To align the interests of securityholders, executives and other participants as determined by the Boards Rewards long-term value creation for securityholders How aligned to performance Recognises the market value of an individual's skills, experience, accountability and their contribution in delivering the requirements of their roles A combination of financial measures and non-financial measures relating to specific business outcomes and taking account of behaviours and conduct Vesting based on achieving challenging performance targets Performance measures An individual's skills, experience, accountability and contribution in delivering the requirements of their roles Assessment of performance against a balanced scorecard of financial measures (weighted 70%) and non-financial measures (weighted 30%) linked to key Relative Total Securityholder Return compared to a comparator group of local and international infrastructure companies financial and business objectives A positive TSR gateway applies for 2027 Performance targets Measures are set to reward delivery of returns and value creation for securityholders Measures are set to reward delivery of returns and value creation for securityholders Measures performance against local and international infrastructure companies Alignment to securityholders Minimum security holding requirements to be accumulated within five years STI deferral to restricted securities Measures aligned to creation of value for securityholders Governance Ability to exercise discretion as required over remuneration decisions to ensure that: Remuneration outcomes reflect theAre consistent with securityholder expenses performance of the Groups and the indexpectations. dividual executives; and All variable remuneration is subject to malus adjustment.
+All variable remailer ation is subject t o matas aujustinent.